Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Overview.md

 You will have access to a lab guide which is a reference material to assist you in getting started with the exploration.

 Based on your interests, you can use this lab guide as a reference to learn and test any Microsoft Purview feature.
-You are also encouraged to explore additional Microsoft Purview features based on your interests and preferences.
+You are also encouraged to explore additional features of Microsoft Purview based on your interests and preferences.

 - Lab 01 - Configure Sensitive Labels
 - Lab 02 - Publish sensitivity labels